 Massage Comprehensive Review (15 Hours)

-The course reviews the information required to take and pass AMC’s Comprehensive Massage Exam as well as the National Board Exam for Massage Therapy.
-Students will review all academic coursework given in the program and will be required to take and pass the Massage Therapy Comprehensive Exam the day of the course.
+The course consists of five classes.
+This course reviews the information required to take and pass AMC’s Board Review Exam as well as the National Board Exam for Massage Therapy.
+Students will review all academic coursework given in the program and will be required to take and pass the Massage Therapy Board Review Exam the last day of the course.

 Massage clinic is designed to build student skills, confidence, and comfort level one step at a time.
 Clinic provides students with the opportunity to practice the various techniques they have studied.

-As a nationally-accredited College of Oriental Medicine, we're proud to be one of the few educational institutions in Florida that offers a professional certification in Shiatsu as part of our massage therapy program.
-Shiatsu is a Japanese massage and bodywork modality that is based on the principles of Traditional Chinese Medicine (TCM).
-You'll be taught Shiatsu and TCM concepts by the same professors that teach our Oriental Medicine graduate students.
+As a nationally accredited College of Oriental Medicine, Acupuncture and Massage College is proud to be the only massage school in Florida that offers a professional certification in Shiatsu as part of our massage therapy program.
+Shiatsu is a Japanese bodywork modality that is based on the principles of Traditional Chinese Medicine (TCM).
+You'll be taught Shiatsu and TCM concepts by the same professors that teach our acupuncture school students.

 This certification is especially useful for those massage therapists who want to specialize in holistic health, and/or work in an alternative medical setting, such as Acupuncture Clinics, Chiropractic Offices, and Naturopathic Practitioners.

-Discover whether a becoming a Massage Therapist is the right career path for you.
+Discover whether becoming a Massage Therapist is the right career path for you!
 Fill out the form here to get more information.
 Our admissions reps can answer all your questions.
 You can call us at (305)595-9500 or check us out in person by scheduling a campus visit!